Family Promise of the AVAC ( formerly known as Interfaith Hospitality Network)

-Family Promise of the AVAC is an affiliate of the national organization, Family Promise, and provides shelter, meals and assistance for families experiencing homelessness and helps to alleviate homelessness by increasing the number of people from the religious community who are actively involved in providing support and advocacy.
-Hospitality organizations are also required to be compliant with the Payment Card Industry Data Security Standard (PCI DSS).
-They must store and protect guests’ information from the time a reservation is made through the end of their visit, which can be weeks or months.
-Hospitality organizations needs specific cybersecurity solutions to not only protect themselves but also their clients sensitive information, you can learn more about it here.
+Family Promise of the AVAC is an affiliate of the national organization, Family Promise, and provides shelter, meals and assistance for families experiencing housing insecurity and homelessness and helps to alleviate homelessness by increasing the number of people from the religious community who are actively involved in providing support and advocacy.

-Guests use a local day center from 8:00 AM to 5:00 PM, where the IHN director, a professional social worker, provides case management services.
+Guests may use our kitchenette to prepare breakfast and lunch for their family.
+Evening meals are provided by partner churches, volunteers, community organizations, and businesses.
+Guests have the option of signing up for the prepared meal or choosing to provide dinner for their family on their own. local day center from 8:00 AM to 5:00 PM, where the IHN director, a professional social worker, provides case management services.
 There, guests pursue employment, tend to pre-school children, shower, and do laundry.
 The day center provides guests with a mailing address and a base for housing and employment

 searches.
 Many guests are employed during the day, while older children attend school.